Can cats eat whipped cream? As a vet, I get this question a lot!

 Is Whipped Cream Harmful to Cats?

 Notably, our pets have digestive system issues and lactose intolerance to human food.
-Sweet foods and milk products can cause upset stomachs in a cat’s digestive system.
+Sweet foods and milk products can upset a cat’s digestive system.

 Keep in mind that cats are carnivores, and their diet should concentrate on these types of foods.